mplesser/azcam/docs/docs/index.md

 The value *2403* here is the web server port configured by a specific environment.

 ## Shortcuts
-When using IPython, the auto parenthesis mode allows typing commands without requiring the normal python syntax of ``command(par1, par2, ...)``.
+When using IPython, auto parenthesis mode allows typing commands without requiring the normal python syntax of ``command(par1, par2, ...)``.
 The equivalent shortcut/alias syntax is ``command par1 par2``.
 With IPython in this mode all commands may use this syntax.

-There are also some simple but useful command line commands which can be optionally installed within console or server applications as typing shortcuts.
+There are some simple but useful command line commands which can be optionally installed within console or server applications as typing shortcuts.
 Shortcuts are intended for command line use only and can be found in the `db.shortcuts` dictionary (see `azcam.shortcuts`).
 Examples include: